 The Seattle Center in South Lake Union is home to a variety of family-friendly attractions, including the Children’s Museum.
-Located in the Armory building, the museum has exhibits for kids of all ages.
+Located in the Armory building, this museum has exhibits for kids of all ages.
 Our favorite is the Global Village exhibit, which gives you a glimpse of what it’s like being in another country.

 Museum of History and Industry

 Within the University of Washington campus is a gem of a museum, the Burke Museum.
 We recently went here for the first time a few weeks ago, and were surprised at how cool it was.
-My daughter loved the exhibit showcasing the geology and Paleolithic history of the Pacific Northwest (dinosaurs and volcanoes), and we loved the exhibit showcasing the cultures along the Pacific Rim.
+My daughter loved the exhibit showcasing the geology and Paleolithic history of the Pacific Northwest (dinosaurs and volcanoes).
+And we loved the exhibit showcasing the cultures along the Pacific Rim.

 Seattle Art Museum

 Located in the heart of downtown Seattle, SAM, as Seattleites like to call it, has quite an impressive list of features exhibits.
 Some of the more permanent exhibits include classical art, as well as art from other countries.
 Families will enjoy coming to the Free First Thursdays (free admission on the first Thursday of each month), if they’re willing to maneuver through the crowds.

 Frye Art Museum

-Frye Art Museum is one of those Seattle museums that prides itself on showcasing new and innovative art, often combining visual art with performance art.
-Some parents shy away from exposing their kids to this kind of non-traditional art, but I often think that introducing them early helps them develop a greater appreciation later on.
+Frye Art Museum is one of those Seattle museums that prides itself on presenting new and innovative art.
+The exhibits often combine visual art with performance art.
+Some parents might shy away from exposing their kids to this kind of non-traditional art, but I often think that introducing them early helps them develop a greater appreciation later on.